Check out our School Readiness Calendar!

 Creativity

 Creativity helps children explore ideas, solve problems, and express themselves.
-Art, music, dramatic play, and imaginative games spark curiosity and self-expression.
+Activities like art, music, and imaginative play encourage curiosity and self-expression.